The Crossroads of Civilization: Armenia in Two Weeks

 Lunch

-A local restaurant near Garni village
+A family-run guesthouse in Garni village

 Afternoon